mccardellch/portfolio/README.md

 <!-- ##### https://mccardellch.github.io/portfolio/ -->

-Hey I'm Harry McCardell, a 4th year, Game Design and Development student at Rochester Insitute of Technology.
+Hey I'm Harry McCardell!
+I'm 4th year, Game Design and Development student at Rochester Insitute of Technology.

 I have a strong interest in web development and software engineering/game development.
 My specialty languages are C# and Javascript but I enjoy using C++ as well.
 Implementing web APIs, data structures, and algorithms are also a big part of what I do.